prismv/DB48X-on-DM42/doc/calc-help/constants.md

 This little tidbit is only mentioned here because this particular theory was devised by the primary author of DB48X.

-### ε0 constant

-Vacuum permittivity, commonly denoted ε0 (pronounced "epsilon nought" or "epsilon zero"), is the value of the absolute dielectric permittivity of classical vacuum.
-It may also be referred to as the permittivity of free space, the electric constant, or the distributed capacitance of the vacuum.
-It is an ideal (baseline) physical constant.
-It is a measure of how dense of an electric field is "permitted" to form in response to electric charges and relates the units for electric charge to mechanical quantities such as length and force.

-### μ0 constant

-The vacuum magnetic permeability (variously vacuum permeability, permeability of free space, permeability of vacuum, magnetic constant) is the magnetic permeability in a classical vacuum.
-It is a physical constant, conventionally written as μ0 (pronounced "mu nought" or "mu zero").
-It quantifies the strength of the magnetic field induced by an electric current.

-### g constant

-Acceleration of Earth gravity, equivalent to the free-fall acceleration.

 ### G constant

 The gravitational constant is an empirical physical constant involved in the